-For the latest course information please consult the UMass Lowell online Academic catalog.
+For the latest course information please consult the UMass Lowell Academic catalog.

 All Portuguese courses in the World Languages and Cultures Department (courses listed alphabetically in the academic catalog).